 Let’s get started.

-There are 3 general signs that you can rely on to indicate that your vehicle needs a new battery as soon as possible.
-Those signs involve problems starting your car, batteries that have been used for too long or not at all, and signs of physical damage on the battery and its casing.
+There are a few signs that you can generally rely on to indicate that your vehicle needs a new battery soon.
+Those signs involve: problems starting your car, batteries that have been used for too long or not at all, and signs of physical damage on the battery and its casing.

 Let’s take a deep dive into each of those signs: